-We have incurred significant losses and negative cash flows from operations and incurred losses of \$11 million and \$5.3 million for the years ended December 31, 2022 and 2021, respectively.
-During the years ended December 31, 2022 and 2021, we had negative cash flows from operations of \$7.8 million and \$2.7 million, respectively.
-As of December 31, 2022, our accumulated deficit was \$33.4 million.
-We have funded our operations to date through equity financing and has cash on hand (including short term deposits and restricted cash) of \$6.0 million and long-term deposits and restricted cash of \$2.4 million as of December 31, 2022.
+We have incurred significant losses and negative cash flows from operations and incurred losses of \$6.3 million and \$11.0 million for the years ended December 31, 2023 and 2022, respectively.
+During the years ended December 31, 2023 and 2022, we had negative cash flows from operations of \$6.6 million and \$7.8 million, respectively.
+As of December 31, 2023, our accumulated deficit was \$39.7 million.
+We have funded our operations to date through equity financing and have cash on hand (including short term bank deposits and restricted cash equivalents) of \$2.4 million and long-term restricted cash and cash equivalents and restricted bank deposits of \$3.4 million as of December 31, 2023.
 We monitor our cash flow projections on a current basis and take active measures to obtain the funding it requires to continue our operations.
 However, these cash flow projections are subject to various uncertainties concerning their fulfilment such as the ability to increase revenues by attracting and expanding its customer base or reducing cost structure.
 If we will not succeed in generating sufficient cash flow or completing additional financing, then it will need to execute a cost reduction plan that has been prepared.
 Our transition to profitable operations is dependent on generating a level of revenue adequate to support our cost structure.
 We expect to fund operations using cash on hand, through operational cash flows and raising additional proceeds.
 There are no assurances, however, we will be able to generate the revenue necessary to support our cost structure or that we will be successful in obtaining the level of financing necessary for its operations.